d-floe/quartz/content/art/color-precision.md

 > [Image attribution](https://commons.wikimedia.org/wiki/File:Color_temperature_black_body_800-12200K.svg#/media/File:Color_temperature_black_body_800-12200K.svg)

-A lot of sources tend to disagree on what classifies as “daylight,” “soft white,” or “neutral” light.
+A lot of sources tend to disagree on what classifies as "daylight," "soft white," or "neutral" light.
 The important thing is to pay attention to the color temperature in Kelvin.

 If you use 5000K daylight bulbs in your room, you might want to set your white point to the 6500K photography standard.